Season 3

 Doubling Down on Gesture Sensors After flirting with a capacitive sensor on some Mixed Reality rides, such as inviting people to "touch the oak leaf," you had to abandon the capacitive sensor.
 Asking someone to touch something suddenly seemed like a dangerous request.
-So I started converting everything to "touchless."
-My first enabler was the APDS gesture sensor.
+So you start converting everything to "touchless."
+Your first enabler is the APDS gesture sensor.

 Place Report: Somerville Bike Trail Sculpture Garden With District Hall closed for the holidays, and a second Covid surge descending like a cloud on indoor places all over, you decide to take your placemaking research outside.
 It will be safer there, you reason, and you could safely recommend a visit, if you find something worthwhile.
 You start with a sculpture garden that had sprouted up alongside a nearby bike trail in Davis Square, Somerville.